Logarithmic Spectral Distribution of a Non-Hermitian $\beta$-Ensemble: Characteristic polynomials of centred Jacobi matrices

-\end{enumerate} Hence, the mean of $\kappa_\ell^{(n)}$ vanishes for all $\ell$ and the variance is given by \eqref{eq-variance kappas}. \end{proof} We will see in the next section how we can make use of the explicit formula for the coefficients of the characteristic polynomials, using the results from section \ref{Sec:low temperature expansion} in the low temperature limit to derive the equilibrium density of our non-Hermitian tridiagonal matrix ensembles.
+We will see in the next section how we can make use of the explicit formula for the coefficients of the characteristic polynomials, using the results from Section~\ref{Sec:low temperature expansion} in the low temperature limit to derive the equilibrium density of our non-Hermitian tridiagonal matrix ensembles.

-\section{Equilibrium Density via Free Probability for $\beta \gg 1$ and $n\rightarrow \infty$}
+\section{Equilibrium density via free probability for $\boldsymbol{\beta \gg 1}$ and $\boldsymbol{n\rightarrow \infty}$}

 We determine the equilibrium density of all three tridiagonal matrix ensembles under consideration in the low temperature limit $\beta \gg 1$.
-We find that the limiting density of the eigenvalues agrees for the general and the symmetric tridiagonal matrix ensemble, leading to a logarithmic density, whereas the leading order contribution for the non-symmetric ensemble is given by a Dirac delta.
-Therefore, we study their characteristic polynomials and apply the following theorem from free probability, which determines the equilibrium density of the zeros of polynomials with random coefficients.
-A more general version can be found in \cite[Theorem 1.2]{Barbarino Noferini}. \begin{Theorem} Suppose that for any $n$ we have a vector of independent random variables $X_0^{(n)}$, $X_1^{(n)},\ldots,X_n^{(n)}$ with zero mean, unit variance and continuous distributions with densities uniformly bounded by a constant $M>0$ not depending on $n$.
-Let also $\alpha_0^{(n)},\alpha_1^{(n)},\ldots, \alpha_n^{(n)}$ be sequences of complex numbers.
-We consider the polynomial of degree $n$
+We find that the limiting density of the eigenvalues agrees for the general and the symmetric tridiagonal matrix ensemble, leading to a logarithmic density, whereas the leading order contribution for the non-symmetric ensemble is given by a~Dirac delta.
+For this, we study their characteristic polynomials and apply the following theorem from free probability, which determines the equilibrium density of the zeros of polynomials with random coefficients.
+We slightly rephrase the result from \cite[Theorem~1.2]{Barbarino-Noferini} for the case of random variables instead of random matrices as coefficients, replacing the condition of independent random variables by pairwise-uncorrelated ones. \begin{Theorem} Suppose that for any $n$ we have a vector of pairwise-uncorrelated random variables \smash{$X_0^{(n)}, X_1^{(n)},\dots,X_n^{(n)}$} with zero mean, unit variance and continuous distributions with densities uniformly bounded by a constant $M>0$ not depending on~$n$.
+Let also \smash{$\alpha_0^{(n)},\alpha_1^{(n)},\dots, \alpha_n^{(n)}$} be sequences of complex numbers.
+We consider the polynomial of degree~$n$

-Then, the empirical spectral distribution of zeros of the random polynomials $\Pc_n$ converges almost surely to a probability measure $\mu$ as $n\rightarrow \infty$, when the coefficients $\alpha_j^{(n)}$ satisfy the following conditions: \begin{itemize} \item $\alpha_n^{(n)}\neq 0$ for every $n$, \item for almost every $z$, let
+Then, the empirical spectral distribution of zeros of the random polynomials $\Pc_n$ converges almost surely to a probability measure $\mu$ as $n\rightarrow \infty$, when the coefficients \smash{$\alpha_j^{(n)}$} satisfy the following conditions: \begin{itemize}\itemsep=0pt \item $\alpha_n^{(n)}\neq 0$ for every $n$, \item for almost every $z$, let

-such that the limit $U(z)=\lim_{n\rightarrow \infty} \frac{1}{2n} \ln \left(Q_n(|z|^2)\right)$ exists as a locally integrable function or a distribution, \item the probability measure $\mu$ satisfies
+such that the limit $U(z)=\lim_{n\rightarrow \infty} \frac{1}{2n} \ln \bigl(Q_n\bigl(|z|^2\bigr)\bigr)$ exists as a locally integrable function or a distribution, \item the probability measure $\mu$ satisfies